Snapshots

 vCluster Platform allows you to configure taking snapshots of the vCluster at specific intervals.

 This allows administrators to capture and store the vCluster state in scheduled intervals to help protect against infrastructure failures, data corruption, and configuration errors.
 By maintaining consistent recovery points, administrators can quickly restore the vCluster to a known good state without relying on manual backup processes.
-For more details on how snapshots work, please refer to the documentation in the Snapshot and Restore section.
+For more details on how snapshots work, refer to the documentation in the Snapshot and Restore section.

 can configure the management of snapshots in the config options of a virtual cluster under Snapshots.
 Though